Email: lukas at lewark.de

 (All my papers are on the arXiv).

 On the topological 4-genus of torus knots: arXiv:1509.07634 (joint with Sebastian Baader, Peter Feller and Livio Liechti).
+Accepted for publication by the Transactions of the American Mathematical Society.

 The stable 4-genus of alternating knots: arXiv:1505.03345 (joint with Sebastian Baader).